swcarpentry-2014-07-07-esu/bc/create-bootcamp-with-organization.md

 * Create a new Github organization with name template `swcarpentry-YYYY-MM-DD-INST`, where `INST` is institution name
 * Add all your collaborators as owners of the organization
 * Fork the https://github.com/swcarpentry/bc repository under the organization account using the Github web interface
-* create an empty repository under the organization named `swcarpentry-YYYY-MM-DD-INST.github.io` that will host the build website
+* create an empty repository under the organization named `swcarpentry-YYYY-MM-DD-INST.github.io` that will host the built website
 * Now clone the `bc` repository of your organization locally
-* Add the website as the `publish` remote:
+* Add the Github Pages repository as the `publish` remote:

         git add remote publish https://github.com/swcarpentry-YYYY-MM-DD-INST/swcarpentry-YYYY-MM-DD-INST.github.io.git